shipshapecode/website-astro/data/posts/2023-01-23-react-viewer-context-pattern.md

 ### Client Side checks

-In this scenario our viewer context also has loading field and viewer has moved to its own field on the return object.
+In this scenario, our viewer context also has a loading field and the viewer has moved to a field on the returned object.

 ```typescript
 const ViewerContext = React.createContext<{